Glycogenolysis: Function

 Glycogenolysis takes place in the cells of the muscle and liver tissues in response to hormonal and neural signals.
 In particular, glycogenolysis plays an important role in the fight-or-flight response and the regulation of glucose levels in the blood.

 In myocytes (muscle cells), glycogen degradation serves to provide an immediate source of glucose-6-phosphate for glycolysis, to provide energy for muscle contraction.
+Glucose-6-phosphate can not pass through the cell membrane, and is therefore used solely by the myocytes that produce it.

 In hepatocytes (liver cells), the main purpose of the breakdown of glycogen is for the release of glucose into the bloodstream for uptake by other cells.
 The phosphate group of glucose-6-phosphate is removed by the enzyme glucose-6-phosphatase, which is not present in myocytes, and the free glucose exits the cell via GLUT2 facilitated diffusion channels in the hepatocyte cell membrane.

 Regulation

 Glycogenolysis is regulated hormonally in response to blood sugar levels by glucagon and insulin, and stimulated by epinephrine during the fight-or-flight response.
 Insulin potently inhibits glycogenolysis.

-In myocytes, glycogen degradation may also be stimulated by neural signals.
+In myocytes, glycogen degradation may also be stimulated by neural signals; glycogenolysis is regulated by epinephrine and calcium released by the sarcoplasmic reticulum.

+Glucagon has no effect on muscle glycogenolysis.

+Calcium binds with calmodulin and the complex activates phosphorylase kinase.